emanuelhuber/gwModBac/README.md

     ```
     Rscript --vanilla run.R sim01 10 20 10 1 NULL 100 200 10
     ```

+### Run with config file and pre-defined "random variables"  (file `run_para.R`)

+Only one argument: the config file `*.yaml`.
+All the parameters as well as their prior distributions are explained in the test file `sim_parameters.yaml`.
+To simulate the 3D hydraulic conductivity field (random Gaussian field), you have two options:

+- either assign the values the 3D random Gaussian field parameter (`para: TRUE`)
+- or give directly the values of the 3D random Gaussian field parameter (`para: FALSE` and the code read the file given by `file:    'HK.txt'`): one big vector column of length (nx x ny x nz), corresponding to an array of dimension **ny** x nx x nz ( = nrow x ncol x nlayers, notice that here **nrow = ny**).
+I haven't tested what is the order of this big vector.

+    ```
+    Rscript --vanilla run_para.R sim_parameters.yaml
+    ```

+Output:

+- a text file with name  `projectName/simName.txt` (see `sim_parameters.yaml`) with a vector column corresponding to the 10-days ahead forecast
+- if `plot: TRUE` a plot `projectName/simName.png`

 ### Notes
 Minimal possible grid size: